Simon Kempston

 Simon Kempston (born Simon Currie) is a Scottish singer-songwriter and acoustic guitarist from Dundee, Scotland.

 Career

 Simon Kempston is now based in Edinburgh.
 The Herald has referred to him as 'one of Scotland's very best singer-songwriters'.

-He has released seventeen albums and one EP, eleven of which have been engineered and co-produced by Scottish folk musician Ian McCalman of This discography consists of ten song-based albums, one song-based EP, four instrumental acoustic guitar albums, one classical guitar album and two further song-based alt-blues albums under the pseudonym Man Gone Missing.
+He has released nineteen albums and one EP, eleven of which have been engineered and co-produced by Scottish folk musician Ian McCalman of This discography consists of eleven song-based albums, one song-based EP, five instrumental acoustic guitar albums, one classical guitar album and two further song-based alt-blues albums under the pseudonym Man Gone Missing.

 Simon Kempston has performed in 38 countries on five continents across the world, and in 2023 performed more than 100 concerts including his debut tour of South America.
 In the past he has performed at many major music venues and festivals including Celtic Connections, Sligo Live, Ronnie Scott's Jazz Club, Cropredy Festival and the Edinburgh Festival Fringe.